Sea level rise could send U.S. ‘climate migrants’ fleeing to these cities

 These results are based on telephone surveys conducted Sept.
 12-Nov.
 7, 2016, with a nationally representative sample of 1,006 U.S. students in grades five to 12.
 While yearly fluctuations among nonwhite students may reflect smaller sample sizes among this group, the drop in entrepreneurial ambition between 2011 and 2016 is significant.

 Nonwhite students’ entrepreneurial ambition once outpaced white students’ to a significant degree, but this edge has nearly evaporated.
-The 12-percentage-point drop since 2011 in the proportion of nonwhite students saying they plan to start a business puts them on par with white students. […]
+The 12-percentage-point drop since 2011 in the proportion of nonwhite students saying they plan to start a business puts them on par with white students.
+While […]

 Read the Full Article